ALT Awards 2023

 Short-listing

 The judging panel will review all entries and the highest scoring entries in each category are short-listed as a finalist.
-All entries will be notified whether they have been short-listed or not by 20 July 2023.
+All entries will be notified whether they have been short-listed by August.

 Finalists

-Following the interviews all short-listed entries will be notified and Finalists invited to attend the Award Ceremony.
-Finalists will be asked to supply a short video (under 3 minutes with subtitles).
+Following the shortlsting all finalists will be notified and invited to attend the Award Ceremony.

 For more information on the Awards or if you have any questions, please contact awards@alt.ac.uk